 Materials Provided: Describe any handouts, software or other materials that will be provided to attendees.

 Rough Agenda for the Workshop: Timing details would be helpful here.
-Please keep in mind the time limit of 3 hours for your workshop, including a 15 minute break.

 Audio/Visual and Computer Requirements: Indicate your A/V requirements, such as wireless access, wired access, extra power outlets, microphone, digital projector, overhead projector, flip charts and pens, whiteboards, etc. Please note that certain A/V materials and equipment will be available for all workshops.
 Specialty items may require the minimum registrants for a workshop to be raised to cover additional costs.
 At the time of acceptance, more information about the standard vs. non-standard A/V equipment will be available.
 For hands-on workshops, indicate Laptop Recommended, Laptop Required, or Laptop Optional (see “ Hands-on Lab-based Workshops “ above) and which operating systems are supported (Linux, Mac, Windows, Android, iOS).
 Describe any special requirements for attendees’ computers.